 - Quesadillas are another fantastic option.

 - Try my Beef and Mushroom Pockets.
-You could use a sharp cheddar to make it pop!
+You could use a sharp cheddar in there too!

 - Create brisket enchiladas instead of used basic roast or hamburger!

 Or skip the variations and warm it up and serve with your favorite sides.
 This barbeque brisket reheats like a champ.
 Same fantastic grilled flavors in every single bite.

 In fact, I have a WHOLE entire post dedicated to leftover roast beef recipes, and brisket is a perfect piece of leftover beef for this.